cardi/qemu-windows-10/README.md

 ### Audio

-Getting audio was a bit tricky.
-You might face some issues with scratchy, delayed, or even loss of sound.
+Getting audio working on the guest was a bit tricky.
+You might face some issues with scratchy, delayed, or even loss of sound, most of which I won't cover here since I did not experience it.

-I haven't quite figured out what made my setup work, but I've experimented with audio through HDMI/DP-passthrough and USB headsets.

-Both seem to work reasonably well.
+There are different ways to do audio:

+1. guest passes through audio to host setup: I attempted to set this up, but this solution seemed to introduce additional problems.
+It might work well if you have audio working properly on the host OS.
+2. PCIe soundcard passthrough: untested.
+3. HDMI/DP-passthrough (via graphics card): seems to work well, but I am using the DVI output of my graphics card.
+4. USB headset or USB sound card passthrough: this worked the best and what I currently use.

+**Note**: Having multiple sound devices (#3 and #4) seemed to result in audio intermittently working, with either lots of lag or no sound at all.

+There is some issue with drivers, latency, audio buffers, and timing, but what I found solved this issue was to have only *one* device enabled in the start script at one time.
+In my case, I disabled passing through the audio device on the graphics card and only passed through the USB
+headset: all works well now.

 ### Force Windows to use MSI on GPU